nitrozyna/ScaleDM1/README.md

     $ pip install numpy
     ~~~~

-3. Install ScaleHD from src (pip coming soon...)
+3. Install ScaleDM1 from src (pip coming soon...)
     ~~~~
     $ cd ~/path/to/ScaleHD/src/
     $ python setup.py install
     ~~~~

 4. Install required third-party binaries.
 Please make sure any binaries you do install are included on your $PATH so that they can be found by your system.
-**Please note**, ScaleHD will utilise GNU TYPE to determine if a command is on your $PATH.
-If either TYPE or a dependency is missing, ScaleHD will inform you and exit.
+**Please note**, ScaleDM1 will utilise GNU TYPE to determine if a command is on your $PATH.
+If either TYPE or a dependency is missing, ScaleDM1 will inform you and exit.
     ~~~~
     Quality Control:
         Cutadapt